RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/design-document_SC-redesign.md

 * Names of module entities are poorly selected and not intuitive.

-For these reasons, RuFaS leadership (Kristan, Pooya, Joe, and I) decided that the est course of action was to rebuild SC, essentially from the ground up, following improved standards and guidelines for a stable and reliable module.
+For these reasons, RuFaS leadership (Kristan, Pooya, Joe, and I) decided that the best course of action was to rebuild SC, essentially from the ground up, following improved standards and guidelines for a stable and reliable module.

 ---